SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 ![]({{ site.baseurl }}/images/mark-and-compact.png)
 *Source: [How Does Garbage Collection Work in Java? | by Alibaba Tech](https://medium.com/@alitech_2017/how-does-garbage-collection-work-in-java-cf4e31343e43)*

+We've seen that each algorithm has its strengths and weaknesses.
+How can we go about choosing one among them?

+Why should we choose one?
+Wouldn't it be better to use them all?

 ## Generational Collection Algorithm

-This algorithm combines the above algorithms and applies them in the scenario they best fit.
+Enters Generational Collection Algorithm.
+It combines all the above algorithms and applies them in the scenario they best fit.

 Every object created will have an “age”.
 They get “older” every time a Garbage Collection Cycle happens.
 Java separates them in two parts in the Memory Heap: